Who should not use cryotherapy?

 Chronic Respiratory Issues

 Those suffering from chronic respiratory conditions, like asthma or chronic obstructive pulmonary disease (COPD), should be careful regarding cryotherapy as well.
-Considering the quick drop in temperature during a cryotherapy session, a person’s respiratory system could respond adversely, triggering bronchial constriction or other respiratory distress symptoms.
+Considering the quick drop in temperature during a cryotherapy session, your respiratory system could trigger bronchial constriction or other respiratory distress symptoms.

 Cold therapy drawbacks